bcgov/nr-bcws-opensearch/terraform.md

 Once that is done, the steps are as follows:

-	1. Copy of of the deploy_{env}.yml files in .github\workflows, and rename it appropriately.
+	1. Copy one of the deploy_{env}.yml files in .github\workflows, and rename it appropriately.

 	2. Replace references to the previous environment with references to the new one.
 Values that should be updated are: